-Pumping and fluid capacity, as referred to in the third subsection, means preparedness for handling a failure in one or more well barriers, with reference to Section 86 on well control.
-By heavy well intervention, as referred to in the third subsection, is meant coiled tube and snubbing operations.
-By light well intervention, as referred to in the third subsection, is meant cable and pumping operations.
+Pumping and fluid capacity, as mentioned in the third subsection, means preparedness for handling a failure in one or more well barriers, cf. Section 86 on well control.
+By heavy well intervention, as mentioned in the third subsection, is meant coiled tubing and snubbing operations.
+By light well intervention, as mentioned in the third subsection, is meant cable and pumping operations.
 In order to fulfil the requirement in the third subsection, NORSOK D-010 standard, Chapters 4.2.8 and 10.4 should be used.

-In order to fulfil the requirement for handover of wells as mentioned in the third subsection, the NORSOK D-010 standard, Chapters 4.10, 8,2, 8.3, 8.6, 8.7 and 8.8 and Norwegian Oil and Gas' Guideline no. 117 should be used for drilling and well activities.
+In order to fulfil the requirement for handover of wells as mentioned in the third subsection, the NORSOK D-010 standard, Chapters 4.10, 8.2, 8.3, 8.6, 8.7 and 8.8 and Norwegian Oil and Gas' Guideline no. 117 should be used for drilling and well activities.